vkburke/vkburke.github.io/index.md

 ## About Me

 Welcome to my project site!
-My name is Victoria Burke and I am a Computer Science graduate student at DePaul University interested in Machine Learning and Computational Biology.
+My name is Victoria Burke and I am a Computer Science graduate student at DePaul University interested in Machine Learning and Computational Biology with an anticipated graduation in 2026.
 I graduated with my Bachelors of Science in Finance from the University of Illinois at Chicago in 2021.
 I am a bilingual first generation student eager to begin gaining research experience while learning about computer science outside of the classroom.

 During my free time, I enjoy spending time with friends and family as well as being active.
 I play roller derby for the Windy City Rollers, both recreationally and competitively, traveling throughout the midwest to play other teams.
 In 2023, I ran the Bank of America Chicago Marathon for the organization PAWS, which is dedicated to helping save and find homes for animals, and I hope to be able to participate again in the future!